ikurowski/eslit-prettier-empty-boilerplate/README.md

-# New project boilerplate with eslint, airbnb, prettier
+# New project template with eslint, airbnb, prettier